 This is the Anger-(Unhealthy) Guilt-Shame Cycle.
 It is common in those who as children internalized that they are somehow not good/ damaged/ broken/ the reason of all problems.

-In both, scenario 1a & 2, discussed above, unhealthy guilt turns to shame.
+In both, scenarios 1a & 2, discussed above, unhealthy guilt turns to shame.

 However, in 1a, the trigger is an action by someone else that violated your boundary.
 You feel angry because your boundary was violated.
 But since you consider anger to be bad, you feel guilty.
 And this (unhealthy) guilt turns to shame because you believe since anger is bad, you too must be bad for feeling it.